 The unique thing about this website is that you can sign up to have them email you a “productive parenting” activity as many days of the week as you’d like, so you can start off your day with a bit more inspiration than that over-sized cup of coffee can give you.
 Very cool!

-I do have two words of caution about using this website:
+I do have one word of caution about using this website:

-- Though all of the activities are educationally sound, I’ve found many can come across as “drill-like” (something that yesterday’s website really tries to avoid).
+Though all of the activities are educationally sound, I’ve found many can come across as “drill-like” (something that yesterday’s website really tries to avoid).
 While you shouldn’t drill your eleven-month-old on whether the stuffed bear is sitting “on top”, “next to”, or “under” the chair (a suggestion I received in my inbox the other day), those are certainly good concepts to incorporate into and emphasize in your everyday interactions with your sponge-like baby.
+I highly doubt Productive Parenting is hoping that you will drill your child in these developmental concepts, but they can sometimes come off that way in the descriptions, and I would hate for parents to take it to that extreme.
 My advice: keep the activity suggestions in the back of your mind and don’t take them so literally that you end up making learning un-fun for your little one.

 Overall, Productive Parenting is a really helpful website for anyone looking for an easily accessible list of educational activities for kids under age five.
 It’s a great resource to help you find some favorite activities, and the fact that they can email you ideas on a daily basis is a huge plus.
 Check it out and let me know what you think.